legacysurvey/obiwan/doc/index.rst

 * :doc:`How to Run at Data Release <howto/PRODUCTION_RUN>`
 * :doc:`Description of the outputs <howto/OUTPUTS>`
 * :ref:`How to Train a CNN <deep-learn-instructions>`

-Why the name *obiwan*?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Just as Obi-Wan Kenobi was the *only hope* in Star Wars: Episode IV - A New Hope (`youtube <https://www.youtube.com/watch?v=0RDIJfoBhFU>`_); **obiwan**, by virtue of its Monte Carlo method, is possibly the only hope for removing all systematics in the sample of galaxies we select from the imaging data with our `Legacypipe pipeline <https://github.com/legacysurvey/legacypipe>`_.

-These are commonly referred to as "imaging systematics" since they are related to image quality, the telescope that took the image, and the bias, bugs, completeness, etc. of the `Legacypipe pipeline <https://github.com/legacysurvey/legacypipe>`_ itself.
-The Sloan Digital Sky Survey (SDSS), showed that these "imaging systematics" could be removed by measuring correlations between the number of galaxies and image quality (namely, stellar density, seeing, galactic extinction, sky background, and photometric offsets).
-The situation is more complicated for the Legacy Surveys because our images come from three telescopes, and we take exposures of the same part of the sky, in multiple bands, over timescales of years.
-In addition, both the cosmological signal we are looking and the cameras on the telescopes we use, have physical size of about half a degree on the night sky (this is about the size of the moon seen from Earth).

 Test Cases
 ^^^^^^^^^^^